kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

                             type: Class
                             value: [ "reference:section_page_class" ]

-To set the reference we used the `references` section of the content type DSL.
-As you can see we set a reference named `section_page_class` to store the content type id.
+To set the reference we use the `references` section of the content type DSL.
+We set a reference named `section_page_class` to store the content type id.
-In the update role action we retrieved the value of the reference by using the `reference:section_page_class`.
+In the update role action we retrieve the value of the reference by using the `reference:section_page_class`.

 To tell the system that you want to use a previously stored reference you need to prefix the reference name with the string `reference:`.
-This tells the system to look in the stored references for attributes that support this.
+This instructs the system to look in the stored references for attributes that support this.

 > **Important**: Please note that the reference **must be a quoted string**, as `reference:<reference_name>` uses
 > YAML reserved characters.